-How Therapists Help?
+How Therapists Help

 Therapists provide support and are a valuable resource after an ADHD diagnosis.
 Talk therapy and cognitive behavioral therapy can help confront struggles.
 Some therapists can also prescribe medications.
 Getting a prescription from your therapist is an excellent option, as they will most likely have a detailed understanding of your situation and can prescribe accordingly.

-How Case Managers Help?
+How Case Managers Help

 The school environment can be extremely challenging when you’re living with attention-deficit/hyperactivity disorder.
-Finding a school that will offer supports and the needed resources will be entirely worth it.
+Finding a school that will offer support and the needed resources will be entirely worth it.
 Case managers can help in this search and find an environment that will provide the style of education that will offer the most benefit.
 They can provide representation during IEP meetings and fulfill the advocacy goal within the classroom.

-How Parents Can Help with ADHD?
+How Parents Can Help with ADHD